-A recent survey that ranked the most and least stressful places to live placed Utah’s capital at the top the list of America’s most relaxing locales.
+In 2014, CNN Money ranked Utah’s capital at the top of the list of America’s most relaxing locales.
 Salt Lake City has low crime rates, high living standards, and a pristine environment.

 For patients with RA, it’s important to reduce stress.
-Dr. Wilson explains: “stress can be an intensifier of pain.”
+Dr. Wilson says: “stress can be an intensifier of pain.”
 That is, if you’re feeling anxious, it can increase the amount of pain you feel.
-Thus, keeping your environment as stress-less as possible can reduce your arthritis pain.
+Thus, keeping your environment as stress free as possible can reduce your arthritis pain.

 Looking for a delicious way to control your RA?
 Head to the kingdom of Camembert!